Select an FAQ Category to browse all questions and answers in that category.

 FTA also developed an ASP Directory to support the transit industry in developing, implementing, and updating their ASPs.
 The ASPs in the directory illustrate the various ways agencies throughout the transit industry are implementing the PTASP requirements.
 While transit agencies are not required to submit their ASPs to FTA, transit agencies may voluntarily share their ASPs for inclusion in FTA’s ASP Directory.
 FTA has not assessed whether any of these plans meet applicable statutory or regulatory requirements.
 This list is provided for technical assistance only.
 Inclusion on this list does not imply endorsement or approval by FTA.
 Some transit agency websites may not be up to date.

-Transit agencies may use a variety of FTA funding sources for the implementation of their ASPs, including Urbanized Area Formula Grants (Section 5307), State of Good Repair (Section 5337), and Bus and Bus Facilities (Section 5339) funds.
+Transit agencies may use a variety of FTA funding sources for the implementation of their ASPs, including Urbanized Area Formula Grants (Section 5307), State of Good Repair Grants (Section 5337), and Grants for Buses and Bus Facilities Formula Program (Section 5339).
 Those funding sources may be used for activities that are eligible under the applicable grant program, independent of the Public Transportation Agency Safety Plans (PTASP) regulation.

 Because some State Departments of Transportation (DOTs) that are required by the PTASP regulation at § 673.11(d) to draft and certify ASPs on behalf of small public transportation providers do not receive Section 5307 funds, States may use FTA’s Statewide Transportation Planning (Section 5305) funds to develop ASPs.
 FTA encourages State DOTs to coordinate with the Metropolitan Planning Organizations (MPOs) located within their States to determine whether the States should use Planning Program funds through Section 5305 for the one-time drafting and certifying of ASPs for small public transportation providers.
 View FTA’s website for additional information on FTA’s Grant Programs.